-Peter Villano is a Professional Staff Member with the House Armed Services Committee and advises Members of Congress on issues related to emerging technologies, information and communication technologies, cyber operations and policy, counterterrorism, special operations, Intelligence programs, and related interagency activities.
+Peter Villano is a director @ Microsoft Azure.
+Previously, he was a Professional Staff Member with the House Armed Services Committee and advises Members of Congress on issues related to emerging technologies, information and communication technologies, cyber operations and policy, counterterrorism, special operations, Intelligence programs, and related interagency activities.
 He was the principal staff author of ground-breaking Artificial Intelligence legislation, including the creation of the National Security Commission on Artificial Intelligence, and a recent recipient of the “Fed 100” Award from Federal Computer Weekly for contributions in information technology and cyber warfare.

 Prior to joining the committee in 2010, Pete served in senior staff positions at the U.S. Department of State and managed foreign assistance programs throughout the Middle East, Asia and Africa.
 His largest programs resided in Afghanistan, Pakistan, Sudan, and Somalia, as well as an emergency response capability with global-reach.